 Never underestimate the power of a random pumpkin to liven up your place. 🙂

 How do you decorate for fall and Thanksgiving?
-Share your ideas in the comments.
+Share your ideas for festive fall decorating on a dime in the comments.